 Surgery plays a primary role in the diagnosis and treatment of breast cancer.
 The type of surgery you may have depends on your diagnosis and the surgical options for treatment.
-At Brigham and Women’s Hospital (BWH), Brigham and Women’s Faulkner Hospital (BWFH) and Dana-Farber/Brigham and Women’s Cancer Center in clinical affiliation with South Shore Hospital, we provide the full spectrum of breast cancer surgical procedures, including radioactive seed localization for breast-conserving surgery, nipple-sparing mastectomy and perforator flap reconstructive therapy.
+At Brigham and Women’s Hospital (BWH), Brigham and Women’s Faulkner Hospital (BWFH) and Dana-Farber Brigham Cancer Center in clinical affiliation with South Shore Hospital, we provide the full spectrum of breast cancer surgical procedures, including radioactive seed localization for breast-conserving surgery, nipple-sparing mastectomy and perforator flap reconstructive therapy.

 Watch this video presentation by Tari A. King, MD, FACS, Chief of Breast Surgery, about advances in breast cancer surgery.

 Receiving a diagnosis of breast cancer is a physically and emotionally difficult situation.
 It is important, however, to remember that this is not a medical emergency and you have time to learn about your options for care.
 You will want to take time to talk to your breast surgical care team about the best choice for you depending upon the size and location of your breast cancer, the type and stage, the benefits and risks of each type of surgery and your personal preferences.

 We want to ensure that your questions are answered and that you are comfortable with your decisions.
 We also understand how important your family and loved ones are to comfort and help you through treatment.
 Whenever possible, we will include them in discussions to keep them as informed as possible.